stechstudio/laravel-storage-connect/README.md

 # Laravel Storage Connect

 **This package is no longer being maintained.
-It is functional, at least for the Dropbox drive.
+It is functional, at least for the Dropbox driver.
 However we don't plan to do much new development with this package.
 If you want to take over the development/maintenance, open an issue to let us know.**

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/stechstudio/laravel-storage-connect.svg?style=flat-square)](https://packagist.org/packages/stechstudio/laravel-storage-connect)
 [![Build Status](https://img.shields.io/travis/stechstudio/laravel-storage-connect/master.svg?style=flat-square)](https://travis-ci.org/stechstudio/laravel-storage-connect)